-Josh Clemence • May 06, 2019
+Josh Clemence • March 19, 2020

 Choosing video equipment can be an overwhelming task.
 We’ve put together a list of our favorite equipment to make your decision as simple as possible.

 Though BoxCast works well with all kinds of cameras and production equipment, these are our top choices for whether you’re new to the world of streaming, a professional videographer, or fall somewhere in between.
 To see all of our equipment recommendations, visit this page.

 Table of Contents

 Why we like it: This durable tripod is great for any level and will last a long time.
-Its fluid drag head lets you tilt and pan so that there’s no jerkiness to your image.
+Its fluid drag head lets you tilt and pan so there’s no jerkiness to your image.
 It also has both rubber and spiked feet, making it great for indoor and outdoor use.

 Why we like it: (See above)

-Why we like it: The ATEM 1 M/E is an upgrade to the Television Studio above.
-It's rack mountable, allows for 4K video inputs, and offers up to 8 video inputs (4 SDI and 4 HDMI).
+Why we like it: The ATEM Television Studio Pro an upgrade to the switcher above.
+It offers up to 8 video inputs (4 SDI and 4 HDMI).
 Everything you need to produce a polished, live production is available on the built-in front panel controls.
 This includes special effects, transitions, and audio mixing.
 It’s an affordable solution but sacrifices no quality and is comparable to production equipment that you may find in studios.

 If you've decided to stream but aren't sure which streaming provider is right for your organization, you're not alone.

-The free Buyer's Guide to Live Video Streaming highlights key features to consider when evaluating your different options.
+Our free Buyer's Guide to Live Video Streaming highlights key features you should consider when evaluating your options.

-Here are a few other resources you might find helpful:
+Here are some other resources you might find helpful: